Syndrome aware mitigation of logical errors: Fine-grained SALEM as an extension of optimal decoding

 \section{Fine-grained SALEM as an extension of optimal decoding}

-The implementation of FG-SALEM requires solving the `syndrome-conditioned logical characterization' problem: compute {$\Lambda_{L|s}$ given $s$.
+The implementation of FG-SALEM requires solving the `syndrome-conditioned logical characterization' problem: compute $\Lambda_{L|s}$ given $s$.
 Doing this to high accuracy is feasible for codes with a small number of possible syndromes, like the distance-3 codes in Table~\ref{Tab: per-syndrome lambda}.
 However, for large codes, this is generally intractable, as it is at least as hard as ML decoding, which is a $\#P$-hard computational task \cite{iyer2013hardness}.
 Indeed, given the channel $\Lambda_{L|s}=\sum_\sigma \mathbb{P}(\sigma|s)\sigma$ one can perform ML decoding by extracting the most likely logical error $\sigma_{s}=\text{argmax}_\sigma \mathbb{P}(\sigma|s)$, and applying the recovery $\sigma_s^{-1}$.
 Note that $\Lambda_{L|s}$ is the logical error channel after a logical gate, including the decoder used within it (Fig.~\ref{fig: mainV2}(a)).
 Accordingly, $\sigma_s$ is the most likely logical error after decoding, and $\sigma_s\neq I$ represents a `decoding error'.

-We can now explain why $\lambda^{FG}_{SALEM}$ is lower for the realistic decoders in Tab.~\ref{Tab: per-syndrome lambda}: The local inversion of $\Lambda_{L|s}$ can be viewed as first implementing $\sigma_{s}^{-1}$ without a shot overhead, and subsequently inverting the channels $\sigma_{s}^{-1}\Lambda_{L|s}$ obtained after ML decoding (with an overhead which is independent of the decoder actually used).
-Thus, the shot overhead $\Gamma^{FG}_{SALEM}$ is independent of the decoder, implicitly improving it to ML.
+We can now explain why $\lambda^{FG}_{SALEM}$ is lower for the realistic decoders in Tab.~\ref{Tab: per-syndrome lambda}: The local inversion of $\Lambda_{L|s}$ can be viewed as first implementing the ML recovery $\sigma_{s}^{-1}$ (without a shot overhead), and subsequently inverting the residual channel $\sigma_{s}^{-1}\Lambda_{L|s}$ obtained after ML decoding (with an overhead which is independent of the decoder actually used).
+Thus, the shot overhead $\Gamma^{FG}_{SALEM}$ can be independent of the decoder used, implicitly improving it to ML.
 However, the logical error $\epsilon_L$ is larger for realistic decoders, leading to a smaller blowup rate $\lambda_{SALEM}^{FG}$ in the realistic case (see Appendix \ref{Appendix: bi-SALEM} for a toy model).

-Conceptually, we see that idealized FG-SALEM (i.e., with exact characterization) is a generalization of ML decoding - inverting the entire error channel $\Lambda_{L|s}$ as opposed to `just' the most likely error $\sigma_s$.
-Just as ML decoding is used to define the optimal performance to which realistic decoders aspire to, and which can be approached in exchange for classical complexity, we view idealized FG-SALEM as marking an extreme point in the tradeoff between quantum complexity (shot overhead) and classical complexity.
+Conceptually, we see that FG-SALEM (with exact characterization) is a generalization of ML decoding - inverting the entire error channel $\Lambda_{L|s}$ as opposed to `just' the most likely error $\sigma_s$.
+Just as ML decoding is used to define the optimal performance to which realistic decoders aspire to, and which can be approached in exchange for classical complexity, we view FG-SALEM as marking an extreme point in the tradeoff between quantum complexity (shot overhead) and classical complexity.